 - A comprehensive traffic evaluation of Lane Avenue, from Riverside Drive to State Route 315—to include traffic counts and projecting maximum future development counts—to develop a phased approach to congestion mitigation and parking requirements.

-The study began in August 2019 and is expected to conclude in the Spring of 2020.
-It includes two phases of citizen engagement, providing opportunities for residents to learn about the significance of the business district for Upper Arlington’s future and to provide input on what they believe should be priority considerations.
+The study process began in August 2019 and concluded in June of 2020.
+It included three phases of citizen engagement, providing opportunities for residents to learn about the significance of the business district for Upper Arlington’s future and to provide input on what they believe should be priority considerations.

 MEETINGS & EVENTS

-- Thursday, September 26 – Community Pop Up 1 at Crimson Cup, 2468 Northwest Boulevard
+- September 26 – Community Pop Up 1 at Crimson Cup

-- Thursday, September 26 – Community Pop Up 2 at Whole Foods, 1555 W. Lane Avenue
+- September 26 – Community Pop Up 2 at Whole Foods

 OHM has created two aerial videos of the Lane Avenue Corridor for a very different perspective of existing conditions, that can be viewed here.
 Please be advised that these videos are best viewed using Chrome, and it may be necessary to adjust the quality settings to have the videos display smoothly.
 Enjoy!